-In his later years, Maslow increasingly came to believe that another level existed beyond self-actualization, which you referred to as self transcendence.
-Once a person becomes a self actualized, the actualizing tendency doesn’t simply go away.
+In his later years, Maslow increasingly came to believe that another level existed beyond self-actualization, which you referred to as self-transcendence.
+Once a person becomes a self-actualized, the actualizing tendency doesn’t simply go away.
 Instead, people are always striving to do more to do better and to become more.
-The self transcendence involves looking outside of oneself and getting a greater awareness and connection with human beings on much wider level.
+The self-transcendence involves looking outside of oneself and getting a greater awareness and connection with human beings on a much wider level.

 While Maslow’s hierarchy of needs has become incredibly popular, not only in psychology but also in areas such as education and business, the theory is lacking when it comes to empirical research and scientific support.

-The problem with this approach is that his findings are based largely on his own opinions and assessments.
-While Maslow might have felt an individual met his definition of a self-actualized person, others might disagree.
+- The findings are based largely on Maslow’s own opinions and assessments.
+While he might have felt an individual met his definition of a self-actualized person, others might disagree.

-His sample was also biased because it included only a small sample of people who largely grew up in a similar cultural.
+- His sample was also biased because it included only a small sample of people who largely grew up in a similar culture.
 It is difficult to say if his findings would generalize to similar individuals or to women, minorities, or people who live in non-Western cultures.

 Even Maslow’s definition of what it means to be self-actualized suffers from cultural bias.
 What may be perceived as being a fully-realized and self-actualized person in an individualistic culture such as the United States may not be the same as what one might find in collectivist cultures such as China and Japan.